-Existing capacity contracted before the entry into force of legally binding network codes shall be bundled five years thereafter.
+The network code(s) shall ensure that existing capacity contracted before the entry into force of legally binding network code(s) shall be bundled no later than five years thereafter.
 Network users holding existing capacity contracts should aim at reaching an agreement on the split of the new bundled capacity.
 National regulatory authorities may moderate between the parties.

-If no agreement on the split of bundled capacity can be reached, transmission system operators are entitled to split the bundled capacity between the original capacity holders proportionally to their capacity rights.
+If no agreement on the split of bundled capacity can be reached, the network code(s) shall entitle Transmission System Operators to split the bundled capacity between the original capacity holders proportionally to their capacity rights.
 The duration of the new bundled services shall not exceed the duration of the original capacity contracts they are built upon.
-Any further details of this procedure shall be set out in the network code.
+Any further details of this procedure shall be set out in the network code(s).

 Network codes are not meant and do not regulate supply contracts, only capacity contracts.
-Insofar as these guidelines could have an effect on supply contracts, implementation of network codes shall not entitle contracting parties to cancel supply contracts.
-It could only serve to separate the capacity contract if this is included in the supply contract.
+Insofar as these Framework Guidelines could have an effect on supply contracts, implementation of network codes shall not entitle contracting parties to cancel supply contracts.
+It could only serve to separate and amend the capacity contract if this is included in the supply contract.